justinpeake/FIGURE-web/readme.md

-FIGURE is a scalable, multi-channel screen interface for music performance and education that enables a new kind of improvisation.
+FIGURE is a scalable, multi-channel screen interface for music & performance.

 Musical prompts can be sent to one, some, or all performers' screens, on-the-fly.

 It consists of a combination of three main screen views/modes: